 All their natural meats are smoked in-house over hand-cut hickory to bring the flavor home without shortcuts.

 Can’t make it to the restaurant?
 Keep an eye out for the restaurant’s iconic food truck Pigs on Wheels.
 You can find info on upcoming stops on their website, and start planning your trip today.

 22 E US Highway 19E

 You don’t need to head to the Rio Grande for authentic Tex Mex.
-Delicious Mexican cuisine met up with cheddar cheese and hard shells to create Rio Mexican Cuisine’s unique flavor and serve as the best Southern-style Mexican restaurant for miles.
+Delicious Mexican cuisine met up with cheddar cheese and hard shells to create Rio Mexican Cuisine’s unique flavor and serve as the best Mexican food in Burnsville.